cfpb/owning-a-home/README.md

 	```
 	**Note:** The first time you start sheer, you may get a firewall alert and login prompt.
 Hit cancel at either of these.

+### Grunt workflow
+Grunt watch will recompile Less and JS everytime you save changes to those project files.

-4. Open a new command prompt and run:
+1. Open a new command prompt and run:
 	```bash
 	$ grunt watch
 	```